ndrini/twilio-realtime-openai-rag/readme.md

 ### Key Benefits of the Realtime API

 - **Native speech-to-speech**: The API operates without text as an intermediary, reducing latency and delivering more nuanced, natural output.
-- **Natural, steerable voices**: The models can produce natural inflections, including features like laughing and whispering, while adhering to specific tonal directions.
+- **Natural, steerable voices**: The models can produce natural inflections, including features like **laughing and whispering**, while adhering to specific tonal directions.
 - **Simultaneous multimodal output**: While text can be useful for moderation or logging, the audio is faster-than-realtime, ensuring stable playback.

 This API is **websocket-based**, marking the first time OpenAI has published an API capable of sending and receiving audio in real time.
 It's designed to provide developers with a seamless way to build conversational applications that require instant responses.

 ### Important Considerations

 - **Beta Stage**: The Realtime API is currently in beta and does not offer client-side authentication.
-For security, audio must be relayed to a server to authenticate securely.
+For security, audio must be **relayed to a server to authenticate securely**.
 - **Network Sensitivity**: Real-time audio experiences can be affected by network conditions, especially when delivering audio reliably to a server.
 This makes production-scale use challenging in client-side or telephony applications where network conditions may vary.

 For production use, especially in environments where network reliability is unpredictable, it is recommended to evaluate purpose-built third-party solutions or integrate with trusted partners, as listed by OpenAI.